sovietscout/stochastic-cobweb-model/README.md

 2. Unstable Cases (β/γ = 2.0):
    - A deterministic scenario demonstrating divergence.
-   - A stochastic scenario with supply shocks, showing explosive behavior and the corresponding IRF.
+   - A stochastic scenario with supply shocks, showing explosive behaviour and the corresponding IRF.

 ## Results